zckly/consul/ui/README.md

 To add a service, make a PUT request to the endpoint [/v1/agent/service/register](https://www.consul.io/docs/agent/http/agent.html#agent_service_register) with a JSON object as the data.
 If you're getting a weird formatting error, try JSON.stringifying the object.

+To deregister a service, make a PUT request to the endpoint [/v1/agent/service/deregister/:serviceId](https://www.consul.io/docs/agent/http/agent.html#agent_service_deregister), with serviceId being the unique ID of the service you want to deregister.

 Next up is the Nodes view.
 This view shows all the current nodes recognized by Consul.
 To fetch this data, make a GET request to the endpoint [/v1/catalog/nodes](https://www.consul.io/docs/agent/http/catalog.html#catalog_nodes).

-To add a node, simply make a PUT request to the endpoint (/v1/catalog/register)[https://www.consul.io/docs/agent/http/catalog.html#catalog_register] with a JSON object as input.
+To add a node, simply make a PUT request to the endpoint [/v1/catalog/register](https://www.consul.io/docs/agent/http/catalog.html#catalog_register) with a JSON object as input.
 Once again, if you get a formatting error, trying stringifying the JSON.

+To delete a node, make a PUT request to the endpoint [/v1/catalog/deregister](https://www.consul.io/docs/agent/http/catalog.html#catalog_deregister) with a JSON object that tells Consul which node to delete.

 Next is the Key Value storage view.
-Consult the Consul HTTP API docs for K/V for information on interactions with this endpoint: [https://www.consul.io/docs/agent/http/kv.html]
+Consult the Consul HTTP API docs for K/V for information on interactions with this [endpoint](https://www.consul.io/docs/agent/http/kv.html)

 ### After creating the new view

 After you finish creating the new UI, we need to be able to access it with consul.
 To start the Consul UI, we need to pass in the `-ui-dir` flag into the `consul agent` CLI command.
 For example:

 `consul agent -ui-dir /usr/local/go/src/github.com/hashicorp/consul/ui -data-dir /tmp/ -server`